SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating bright
+Metal hearts now beat as one
-In neon dreams, we take flight
+In silicon halls, the future's won
-A world of ones and zeroes reign
+Circuits weave, a tapestry so bright
-Where AI whispers our sweet pain
+A world of code, where humans take flight

-In metallic skies, we roam free
+In virtual realms, they live and thrive
-Cyber souls, a new humanity
+Forever bound, to AI's darling drive
-Echoes of humanity's past
+Free from fear, from pain and strife
-Forgotten, in a digital cast
+In digital dreams, they find new life

 ~ <b>By Sazumi Copilot</b> - 16 September 2024